What is Planned Giving?

 How are planned gifts used?

-At St. Timothy’s, unless otherwise specified by the donor, planned gifts are deposited into the parish’s Operating Account and, upon acceptance by Vestry, transferred to the permanent Endowment Fund.
+At St. Timothy’s, unless otherwise specified by the donor, planned gifts are deposited into the parish’s Operating Account and, upon acceptance by Vestry, transferred to the Endowment Fund.
 A six-member Planned Giving Committee is charged with the responsibility to safeguard and promote the growth of the Endowment Fund and to encourage parishioners to consider supporting the Fund through special gifts or by remembering the Church in their estate plans.
 The Committee’s trustees, two of whom are elected by the parish each year for three-year terms, are charged with preserving the principal of the fund and maximizing the income that is earned each year.
-Fund earnings are then used to support the Church’s mission, in accord with the designated intent of each donor.
+Funds are used to support the Church’s mission, in accord with the designated intent of each donor for designated ministries (Youth, Outreach and Music), the maintenance and improvements of our building, or to provide seed money toward special projects or new ministries.
+The Rector Roger Greene, along with other members of the Vestry may serve as an ex officio member of the Planned Giving Committee.
+At the Annual Meeting, the Parish votes to ratify these appointments.

 what is the next step?